KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Beyond Rate Limiting: Adaptive Security for Python Web Applications Aayush Gauba
 Grand Ballroom A
+Many Python web applications rely on rate limiting, IP blocking, or simple pattern matching, Lightweight AI techniques that run directly inside application middleware Django, Flask, and FastAPI

 Security
 Asleep at the Wheel: Getting your SBOMs to pay attention to Python Builds Sanchit Sahay, Abhishek Reddypalle
 Room 103ABC
+SBOMit, an OpenSSF project

 Using Python Biopharm to Help Cure Cancer
 Sushant Singh
 Room 104AB
+You’ll see how FastAPI and Pydantic enable strongly typed, auditable APIs suitable for regulated environments, and how Neo4j can model biological, manufacturing, and operational relationships as a living graph.
+On top of this foundation, we built chat-based interfaces that don’t just retrieve documents, but traverse relationships, surface patterns, and explain why something happened — enabling questions like “What changed?”, “Where have we seen this before?”, and “What decisions led us here?”

 Where the Sidewalk Ends: Data-Driven Urban Safety
 Fay Shaw
 Grand Ballroom B
+Using MassDOT data and the Walk Score API, I built MOSEY (Move On Safely EverYone) with Streamlit, geopandas, and folium.

 Tachyon: Python 3.15's sampling profiler is faster than your code